graezykev/explain-nuance-git-merge-rebase/README.md

 Next, we're going to simulate making the 2 options respectively, and find out what are the different consequences of them.

-> Before continue, copy the initial status into 2 copies.
+> Before continuing, copy the initial status into 2 copies.
 >
 > ```sh
 > cd .. && \